ABOUT WREN VALENTINO

-Wren is an accomplished screenwriter whose original work has been produced for the screen and recognized at film festivals worldwide, including the Beverly Hills Film Festival, Chicago Horror Film Awards, Los Angeles Film Awards, Omaha Film Festival, and Scream Queen Film Festival.
+An accomplished screenwriter, Wren’s original work has been produced for the screen and recognized at film festivals worldwide, including the Beverly Hills Film Festival, Chicago Horror Film Awards, Los Angeles Film Awards, Omaha Film Festival, and Scream Queen Film Festival.
 His scripts have also placed in major competitions such as the Filmmatic Horror Screenplay Awards, ISA Fast Track Fellowship, ScreenCraft Feature Competition, Nashville Film Festival Screenwriting Competition, and the Los Angeles International Screenplay Awards.
 His television pilot Her Other Life earned first prize in the Fade In Awards TV Pilot/Web Series Competition and Best TV Pilot Screenplay at the Melbourne International Screenplay Awards, with additional recognition from Filmmatic and Final Draft’s Big Break Contest.

-As an actor, Wren has appeared in more than forty films, including Amityverse, Desert Fiends 2, Four Nights in Fear Forest, Friday the 13th: Blood Loss, The Last Sleepover, Night of the Strangers, and Shadows of the Night, and will next appear in Midnight Maniac alongside Felissa Rose.
-Currently, he plays sassy former fashionista Velvet Vain on the popular web series Horror Hound Bites.
+As an actor, Wren has appeared in more than forty films, including Amityverse, Desert Fiends 2, Four Nights in Fear Forest, Friday the 13th: Blood Loss, The Last Sleepover, Night of the Strangers, and Shadows of the Night, and will next appear in Midnight Maniac alongside horror icon Felissa Rose.
+He currently plays the sassy former fashionista Velvet Vain on the popular web series Horror Hound Bites.

-Wren holds a B.A. in Communications and English from Oglethorpe University (with honors), an MFA in Creative Writing from Queens University of Charlotte, and completed UCLA’s Professional Program in Screenwriting.
-He is a member of Romance Writers of America and the International Screenwriters’ Association and has been recognized for his service to the writing community.
+Wren studied Communications and English at Oglethorpe University, earned an MFA in Creative Writing from Queens University of Charlotte, and completed UCLA’s Professional Program in Screenwriting.
+He is a member of the International Screenwriters’ Association and has been recognized for his service to the writing community.

 No comments: